 All queries and computations are processed within the query and compute layers in the Wavefront application.

 The Wavefront Query Language allows you to set up your own key performance indicators from all of your metric data.
 The query language supports sophisticated statistical functions.
 You can construct simple and complex queries across multiple metrics and sources and leverage any combination of functions.
 Functions include arithmetic operators, aggregate functions, time functions, filtering operators, conditional functions, etc.

 The primary job of the query layer is to execute Wavefront Query Language queries in the most efficient way.
 The query layer is optimized to scale to the enormous data volumes that Wavefront collects and maintains.
 The optimization avoids unnecessary calls on the storage layer, and ensures a very fast speed-of-thought response time.
 Queries can drive charts or alerts.
 An alert can notify an individual or a group in your company about a particular condition.
 For example, you can alert operations if a server goes down.
 The alerting functionality integrates with services such as PagerDuty to notify the appropriate person or group.

 The compute layer combines points of data to display within a single pixel (depending on screen resolution) according to the summarization method that is most appropriate for your use case.
 For example, you can compare your data center’s performance during the holiday period in two different years.
 All calculations are done on the raw data set to ensure you get the most accurate representation.

 The storage layer is designed to be elastic to accommodate an ever-changing number of metrics and sources.
 There is no fixed limit on the amount of data that can be stored in the storage layer.

 Collector agents collect metrics from monitored systems and send them to the Wavefront proxy.
-Monitored systems can include hosts, containers, and many different types of applications.
+Monitored systems can include hosts, containers, and different types of applications.
 Wavefront supports many standard collector agents, including Telegraf, Docker cAdvisor, and others.